-The service is strong on the fundamentals, with 72 locations in 44 countries, unlimited bandwidth, and support for running it on just about any VPN-compatible device.
+This provider is strong on the fundamentals, with 72 locations in 44 countries, unlimited bandwidth, and support for running the service on just about any VPN-compatible device.

 - Want to try WiTopia?
 Check out the website here

-It can sometimes take a very long time to find or decipher a VPN's logging policy, but WiTopia manages to cover just about everything up-front in a single sentence: "We are not set up in any way to directly view an individual customer’s activity, nor do we monitor, capture, or store logs that are directly attributable to any individual customer.
+"We are not set up in any way to directly view an individual customer’s activity, nor do we monitor, capture, or store logs that are directly attributable to any individual customer.
 Some indirect data, and the other bits that are cached during the regular course of running an Internet business, are regularly destroyed, mostly during our weekly maintenance windows.

 The Windows client looks good, with gorgeous high-res icons and big buttons.
 It can be very simple, too: launch, click Quick Connect, and watch as the app connects to the nearest server and its location appears on a detailed map.

-We completed our testing with the usual privacy checks, and even those went well: a new IP address in the promised location each time, and there were absolutely no DNS or WebRTC leaks.
+We completed our testing with the usual privacy checks, and they also went well: the service gave us a new IP address in the promised location each time, and there were absolutely no DNS or WebRTC leaks.

 *Our testing included evaluating general performance (browsing, streaming video).
 We also used speedtest.net to measure latency, upload and download speeds, and then tested immediately again with the VPN turned off, to check for any difference (over several rounds of testing).
 We then compared these results to other VPN services we've reviewed.
 Of course, do note that VPN performance is difficult to measure as there are so many variables.